Can God redeem my sexuality?

 I confess this sin because I am a warning sign to you.

 Sexual sin -- any habitual sin -- is a slippery slope leading to the depths of hell.
 I was in hell on earth for years after the affair.
 It's been several years, and I think I've only recently forgiven myself.
 That shame has bled into my marriage in a way I never imagined possible.
 I thought marriage was a holy dividing line whereas God wouldn't allow past sexual sins to affect my marriage bed.
 I was wrong.

-My husband and I are working these things through, and he's been impossibly gracious in communicating through this disgusting situation.
+My husband and I are working these things through, and he's been impossibly gracious in communicating despite my humiliation.

 But I would be fraudulent if I didn't tell the full truth.
 Sexual sin from before marriage will enter your marriage, because the ideas created are sown deeply into your conscience, and it is from that conscience that you will pull your already-formed ideas of sex with your husband once you're married.
 Your entire understanding will be flawed and marred by past sin.
 I'm not condemning you or wishing it upon you, but rather warning you.